SupaxInc/data-structure-and-algorithms/README.md

 ## 138 - Copy List with Random Pointer

+**Intuition:** Create a deep copy of a linked list where it contains a random pointer

+- Solutions

     **Optimized Approach:** Use a hashmap

     - Time Complexity: O(n) + O(n) = O(n)
     - Space Complexity: O(n)

     **Solution:** Use a hashmap to map old current nodes to new nodes.
-1st iteration will map with just values, 2nd iteration will map next and random pointers.
-Two iterations is needed as random pointers could map to non-existent nodes.
+1st iteration will map with just values without the next or random pointer.
+2nd iteration will map next and random pointers to the new mapped nodes due to 1st iteration.
+A map that is created from 1st iteration is needed as random pointers could possibly point to non-existent nodes when we begin connecting them.

     **Unique uses:**

     - Uses a dictionary as a key in a hash map
     - The hash map maps the new copied node as value so it allows us to map next nodes and random nodes
         - Mapping in just 1 iteration is not possible as we could map to non-existed forward nodes in the singly linked list

 ## 146 - LRU Cache